Skip to main content

 Growth Hormone Peptide Therapy

-Another advanced clinical strategy involves the use of (GH) peptides.
-These are not synthetic GH itself, but rather signaling molecules that stimulate the to produce and release the body’s own growth hormone.
+Another advanced clinical strategy involves the use of growth hormone (GH) peptides.
+These are not synthetic GH itself, but rather signaling molecules that stimulate the pituitary gland to produce and release the body’s own growth hormone.
 This approach preserves the natural, pulsatile release of GH, which is considered a safer and more sustainable method of optimizing GH levels.
 These therapies are often used to improve body composition, enhance recovery from exercise, and improve sleep quality.

 1. Sermorelin This peptide is an analog of GHRH.
 It binds to GHRH receptors on the pituitary gland, directly stimulating it to produce and release growth hormone.
 Its action mimics the body’s natural signaling process.